 Born on September 11th, 1964, in West London, United Kingdom, Mosunmola (Mo) Abudu is the eldest of three siblings.
 She completed her primary and secondary education in the United Kingdom and frequently talked about how she had to defend herself and stand up for her identity and culture in an ignorant environment.
-At the age of 11, two life-changing events occurred in her life; she lost her father , and she realized that she needed to be a brand ambassador for Nigeria.
+At the age of 11, two life-changing events occurred; she lost her father and realised that she needed to be a brand ambassador for Nigeria.

-After her secondary education, she attended Mid Kent College and West Kent College.
-And for her post-graduate degree, she attended the University of Westminster in London studying Human Resource Management.
-After graduation in 1987, she began work as a Human Resource Professional at the Atlas Recruitment Consultancy firm in the United Kingdom.
+She studied Human Resource Management at the University of Westminster and graduated in 1987.
+She began work as a Human Resource Professional at the Atlas Recruitment Consultancy firm in the United Kingdom.
 She then moved to Starform Group, where she was tasked with designing and producing seminars and conferences.

 Now Mo Abudu is the CEO and owner of EbonyLife Media, which encompasses EbonyLife TV, EbonyLife Films, EbonyLife ON, EbonyLife Studios, EbonyLife Productions, and EbonyLife Place.

 After creating the Inspire Africa platform, Mo knew she needed to get this on a Pan-African scale; she identified a gap in the market where no Pan-African talk shows existed to change Africa’s perception and to create a positive narrative.
 She approached DSTV with the proposal, and they turned her down, explaining they did not require such Pan-African shows.
 She did not give up!